About Contra Mundum, a study of the conditions of Christian culture.

 Politics, or some British Puritans.
 The problem is that almost no one holds the view today; even the

 Confessions have been altered to remove it.
-Probably the closest would be the perspectives at
+Instead we have:

 1) The older form of the two kingdom doctrine, emphasizing the separation of the institutions of